 Colorado’s youngest prisoner was 11-year-old Antone Woode, convicted in 1893 for murdering a neighbor.
 He served 12 years.

 President Theodore Roosevelt signed his name in hotel registration books all over Colorado.
-Among them: Denver’s Oxford Hotel and the Brown Palace and the Beaumont Hotel in Ouray.
-It was during his stay at the Hotel Colorado in Glenwood Springs that the Teddy Bear was allegedly invented when some hotel maids sewed and stuffed a toy bear for the president to cheer him up after a fruitless grizzly hunt.
+Among them: Denver’s Oxford Hotel and the Brown Palace, and the Beaumont Hotel in Ouray.
+During his stay at the Hotel Colorado in Glenwood Springs, the Teddy Bear was allegedly invented when some hotel maids sewed and stuffed a toy bear for the president to cheer him up after a fruitless grizzly hunt.

 On August 15, 1870, Kansas Pacific Railroad construction crews laid 10 miles of rail, the longest segment of track ever built in one day.